DBasu1010110/DBasu1010110/Toolbox/Optimization/ReadMe.md

 Even though Iris is primarily used for classification, we repurpose it slightly to define an optimization problem:
 Train a logistic regression classifier to predict whether a flower is Iris Setosa (1) or not (0).
-The goal is then to the logistic loss function.
+The goal is then to the logistic loss function (smooth convex function, perfect for optimization algorithm showcase).

-Why is it good?
-i.
-It’s smooth and convex.
-ii.
-Gradient-based methods perform differently depending on learning rate and other parameters. iii.
-We can visualize convergence easily.

 Objective Function: binary cross-entropy loss (c.f.: <https://www.datacamp.com/tutorial/the-cross-entropy-loss-function-in-machine-learning>)